 This is called “autotransfusing”, which is the body’s way of recovering blood within the abdomen.

-In some cases, however, the blood loss is very rapid and the signs can deteriorate.
+However, in some cases, the blood loss is very rapid and the signs can deteriorate rather rapidly.
 Eventually, the dog will bleed to death.

 Diagnosis and Treatment of Canine Spleen Cancer